 Description: After ring status detection is enabled, the switch automatically detects ring status.
 When a non-ring port receives DT-Ring packets, the port will be locked.
 Therefore, use the function with caution.

-2. Create and configure a DT ring, as shown in Figure 55.
+2. Create DT-Ring, as shown in the following figure.

-Figure 55 DT-Ring Configuration
+Figure 55 Creating a DT-Ring